hundeo:

 The acute diarrhea lasts on average between one and two days and should not last longer than three days at the most.
 Usually it is not a cause for concern.
 Stress or improper food intake are the most common reasons for acute diarrhea.

-You should be more concerned if your pet's diarrhea lasts longer than three days and is accompanied by other symptoms.
-If the diarrhea lasts longer than three days, doctors usually call it chronic diarrhea.
+You should be more concerned if your dog's diarrhea lasts longer than three days and is accompanied by other symptoms.
+If the diarrhea lasts longer than three days, doctors usually refer to it as chronic diarrhea.

 Since there are various causes of diarrhea, we have summarized the most common causes for you below: